 Cheapest non-owner car insurance companies in Minnesota

-The cheapest non-owner car insurer in Minnesota is Auto-Owners, with rates averaging $65.
+Auto-Owners offers the most affordable non-owner car insurance in Minnesota, with rates averaging $65.
 The second cheapest Minnesota non-owner insurer is Western National Insurance.
 Average rates are $170.

 Compare the cheapest non-owner car insurance companies in Minnesota below.